Kiranats2006/E-commerce-assignment/Readme.md

 4. Payment Gateway

 ## milestone-2
 1. styled using Tailwind CSS for styling to make the page look nice and consistent.
-It provides utility classes for responsive design and simple customization.
 2. Login Form: Includes basic fields for Email and Password along with a Login button.
 3. Forgot Password and Sign Up Links: Added text buttons for Forgot Password? and New User?
 Sign Up for better navigation.